netdata/netdata/database/engine/README.md

 ## File descriptor requirements

 The Database Engine may keep a **significant** amount of files open per instance (e.g. per streaming slave or master server).
-When configuring your system you should make sure there are at least 60 file descriptors available per `dbengine` instance.
+When configuring your system you should make sure there are at least 50 file descriptors available per `dbengine` instance.

 Netdata allocates 50% of available file descriptors to its web server sockets, 25% to its statsd sockets and the rest is available to the daemon and the dbengine.
 This means that only 25% of the allocated file descriptors are accessible by the dbengine.
 You should take that into account when configuring your service or global file descriptor limits.
+You can roughly estimate that the netdata service needs 2048 file descriptors for every 10 streaming slave hosts when streaming is configured to use `memory mode = dbengine`.

 If for example one wants to allocate 65536 file descriptors to the netdata service on a systemd system she needs to edit the netdata systemd file `/etc/systemd/system/multi-user.target.wants/netdata.service`